population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 The likelihood of any market work was significantly lower immediately after the first lockdown compared to Round 4.
-Given the very low number of Covid-19 cases, as shown in [@fig:combined], this effect was likely driven predominately by the severe lockdown.
+Given the very low number of COVID-19 cases, as shown in [@fig:combined], this effect was likely driven predominately by the severe lockdown.
-This is supported by the stated reasons for not working, where the top three are that the place of work is closed (62%), being ill from any illness or quarantined (10%), and being laid off from the job (8%).
+This is supported by the stated reasons for not working, which was collected in Round 1;
+the top three were that the place of work is closed (62%), being ill from any illness or quarantined (10%), and being laid off from the job (8%).
 Relative to Round 4, there appears to be no medium-run impact of the